toledompm/devops-culture/docs/infrastructure/ecs.md

 ## Amazon ECS clusters

-An Amazon ECS cluster is a logical grouping of **tasks** or **services**.
-A cluster is also a logical grouping of capacity providers.
-And also allows to create multiple clusters to keep resources separate.
+An Amazon ECS cluster is a logical grouping of **tasks** or **services**, as well as a logical grouping of capacity providers.
+Multiple clusters can be created to keep resources separate.

 ## Amazon ECS tasks